 Under the circumstances, Bigco's place of effective management is South Africa.
-Amongst other things, one of the three board meetings where decisions are made is held in South Africa with a majority of board meetings not being held at the other locations.
-In addition, its head office and highest level of senior management are both located in South Africa.
-The fact that Bigco is incorporated in the United Kingdom is irrelevant.
+Amongst other things, one of the three board meetings where decisions are made is held in South Africa with no other location holding a majority of board meetings and its head office and highest level of senior management are both located in South Africa.
+The fact that Bigco is incorporated in the United Kingdom is not relevant.
 Any circumstantial evidence related to the company's economic nexus with any of the countries in question would also be of limited or no probative value in this instance.